- Academic Advising

 All students receiving GI Bill educational benefits must provide a copy of their DD 214 to the Veterans Certification Office and send all post-secondary educational institution transcripts to the UTSA Office of Admissions for evaluation of prior credit.
 Current and former military members must send a copy of their military transcripts to the University before certification.

-There are twenty-one walk-up devices (three are color) which serve as printers/copiers located on the Main and Downtown campuses.
+There are twenty-one walk-up devices (four are color) which serve as printers/copiers located on the Main and Downtown campuses.
 These devices are capable of making 8½ x 11 and 8½ x 14 copies for $0.06 and $0.12, respectively, for black and white copies and $0.24 for color copies.
 If you require special copying ability such as enlargements or more advanced print/copy, please use the Student Computing Labs or the Library.
 For specialty paper for résumés and charts, use the UPS Store in the University Center.

 All found property that is turned in to the University Police Lost & Found is stored at the University Police Lost & Found for 60 days.
 After 60 days, the found property is transferred to the Surplus Property Department for public auctions or further disposition.